jaked332/digits/index.md

 #### Viewing

-You may click on "List Contacts" to view all contacts for the current user:
+Click on "List Contacts" to view all contacts for the current user:

 <img src="doc/listcontact.png">

 #### Timestamped Notes

-An important remark about this page is the ability to add notes per contact:
+An important feature of this page is the ability to add notes per contact:

 <img src="doc/note.png">

 ### Edit Page

-To edit any fields pertraining to a contact, you can click the "Edit" link on the card, which will open up a form with pre-filled data (defaulting to the latest data in the database):
+To edit any fields related to a contact, you can click the "Edit" link on the card.
+This will open up a form with pre-filled data, defaulting to the latest data in the database:

 <img src="doc/edit.png">

 ### Admin Mode

-It is possible to designate admin users via the `settings.development.json` file.
+It is possible to designate admin users in the `settings.development.json` file.
 Admin users have access to a priviliged "Admin" page that lists all contacts of all users in the database:

 <img src="doc/admin.png">